Joon-Klaps/LabFileChecker/README.md

 *    file      TEXT  [default: None] [required]

 Options:
---config                TEXT        configuration file used to check the excel file. [default: config sheet in [file]] --export-config  --no-export-config save the configuration .yml file. [default: no-export-config] --skiprows              INTEGER     Number of rows to skip at the beginning of the excel file. [default: 1]
+--report                TEXT        save the linting results to a excel file. [default: report.xlsx] --export-report  --no-export-report save the linting results to a excel file. [default: export-report] --config                TEXT        configuration file used to check the excel file. [default: config sheet in [file]] --export-config  --no-export-config save the configuration .yml file. [default: no-export-config] --skiprows              INTEGER     Number of rows to skip at the beginning of the excel file. [default: 1]